lgiordani/postage/README.md

 This library is versioned with a A.B.C schema ( **A**PI, **B**OOST, **C**OMPLAINT ).

-* Any change in the COMPLAINT number is a bugfix or even a typo correction; it is transparent to running systems (except that hopefully that nasty bug is no more there).
+* Any change in the COMPLAINT number is a bugfix or even a typo correction in the documentation; it is transparent to running systems (except that hopefully _that nasty bug_ is no more there).
 * Any change in the BOOST number is an API addition.
-It is transparent to running systems, but you should check the changelog to check what's new, perhaps that impossible thing is now easy as pie.
+It is transparent to running systems, but you should check the changelog to check what's new, perhaps _that impossible thing_ is now easy as pie.
 * Any change in the API number has to be taken very seriously.
-Sorry but for some nasty reason the API changed, so your running code will no more work.
+Sorry but for some reason the API changed, so your running code will no more work.

-So beware of the frightening version 2.0.0 that will crash your systems! =)
+So update to 1.0.x without hesitation, await the full-of-features 1.1.0 release and beware of the frightening version 2.0.0 that will crash your systems! =)

 # License

-This package, Postage, a Python library for AMQP-based network components, is licensed under the MPL, and may also be used under the terms of the GNU General Public License Version 2 or later (the "GPL").
-For the MPL, please see LICENSE-MPL-Postage.
+This package, Postage, a Python library for AMQP-based network components, is licensed under the terms of the GNU General Public License Version 2 or later (the "GPL").
 For the GPL 2 please see LICENSE-GPL-2.0.

+# Contributing

+Any form of contribution is highly welcome, from typos corrections to code patches.
+Feel free to clone the project and send pull requests.

 # Quick start